real-numbers/RepData_PeerAssessment1/PA1_template.md

 Result:  The mean and median were unaffected but the 3rd Quartile increased by 15.
 Not at all surprising given the imputation calculation as interval averages.

-### 4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-### Do these values differ from the estimates from the first part of the assignment?
-### What is the impact of imputing missing data on the estimates of the total daily number of steps?

 **Rubric: Does the report contain a histogram of the total number of steps taken each day after missing values were imputed?**